 Statutory demands can be set aside if a debt is genuinely disputed.
 Our team of experts successfully advises clients on all types of set aside applications.
 Let us help you too.

 Statutory demand individual – disputed debt

-In circumstances of statutory demand individual, a creditor cannot issue a bankruptcy petition based on the statutory demand if the debt is disputed on substantial grounds or the debtor has a counterclaim or set-off that would reduce the debt to less than £5,000 (being the new limit for bankruptcy petitions to be issued).
+- the debtor has a counterclaim or set-off that would reduce the debt to less than £5,000 (being the limit for bankruptcy petitions to be issued).

 Statutory demand company – disputed debt

 In respect of a company, if the company has a valid reason for not paying the debt, then a winding up petition should not be presented.
 A valid reason may arise where either:

 - The debt is genuinely disputed on substantial grounds; or